 Watch 6 case studies unpacked by museum and production studios

 We invited 7 experts from the immersion industry working with museums to deep dive into a selection of case studies and unpack their practices, habits and advice.
 Our guests were: Chloé Jarry (Lucid Realities), Christiane Paul (Whitney Museum of American Art), Myriam Archard (Centre Phi), Mike Jones (Marshmallow Laser Feast), Camille Lopato (Diversion cinema), Sandro Kereselidze (ARTECHOUSE).
+Each session was facilitated by Darragh Dandurand, a creative director, exhibition curator and independent journalist.

 'The Lab: Making Sense of Immersion in 2021' is a collaboration between We Are Museums, Museum Connections, Pixii Festival, French Immersion and Fabbula.